A Matrix Model with BMS$_3$ Constraints: From infinite dimensional algebras to matrix models

 Any function of the screening charges satisfy such a commutation relation.
 In a CFT, screening charges are operators with non-zero ``charge" under the conserved current but zero conformal dimension.
-Thus, adding them to a correlation function will not change their conformal behaviour, however, it will change their total charge.\\ To get this operator, we first need a dimension-1 primary field in our theory (say $\psi$ with $h_{\psi} = 1$).
-Then define a non-local operator, A as
+Thus, adding them to a correlation function will not change their conformal behaviour, however, it will change their total charge.\\ A solution (\ref{eq:solution}) can be constructed for any algebra of constraints, provided, the following three conditions are fulfilled: \begin{itemize} \item The algebra admits a free field realisation. \item One can find a vacuum annihilated by relevant generators in the corresponding field theory. \item One can find a free field representation of the screening charges. \end{itemize} It is well known that a free field realisation of the Virasoro algebra is given by a free bosonic CFT, and a solution to the Virasoro constraints can be constructed systematically using the above mentioned procedure.
+There exist generalisations to other set of constraints, called the \emph{W-constraints}, whose solutions correspond to multi-matrix models.
+The solution of $W_{r+1}$-constraints,